Vitamin C – just like the B vitamins – is one of the water-soluble vitamins (and water-soluble antioxidants).

 Bioavailability decreases with oral dose:

-Vitamin C taken orally is actively absorbed via sodium-dependent transporters (using energy).
-In the blood, it is transported mainly as dehydroascorbic acid and then reduced back to ascorbic acid in the tissue/cells using glutathione.
+Orally ingested vitamin C is actively absorbed via sodium-dependent transporters (using energy).
+In the blood, it is v.a. is transported as dehydroascorbic acid and then reduced back to ascorbic acid in the tissue/in the cells using glutathione.

 However, absorption can be improved by